....

 How did people react when they saw you?

-Strange you should ask.
-First off, I should say—this will probably sound stupid, but consider the source—that I actually considered whether I should take a day off from work, or return on schedule as if nothing happened.
+This will probably sound stupid, I know.
+But I actually pondered whether I should take a day off from work, or return on schedule as if nothing had happened.
 (Guess I was still clinging to the old “Show-must-go-on” mentality.)
 I didn’t want people thinking I was a crybaby, or an opportunist.
 I figured if I made it to the wedding, I could make it back to work.

-Fortunately, Jann had already taken the liberty of calling my supervisor at the P.O., as soon as she learned of my condition, and arranging for a entire week off from work.
+Fortunately, Jann had already taken the liberty of calling my supervisor at the P.O. as soon as she learned of my condition, and arranged for a entire week off from work.
 She told me, the Sunday before I left Boston, that the matter was settled, not open to negotiations.
 “I can’t believe you thought you were going back on Tuesday!”

 Look, it’s not that I really wanted to go back, mind you.
 Problem is, I’m so used to forcing myself to do things I don’t feel like doing, I'm not always sure where to draw the line.
 Thankfully, Jann had sense enough to draw that line for me.